 - The process flow is too complicated, and users leave your application midway.

 - The application is slow, and the user repeatedly clicks or taps to move to the next page or jump to the next screen.

 - The application doesn't work as expected on all browsers or devices.

 - The application prompts the user to change the orientation of their device, but the user doesn't understand the prompt.

 The default data retention time is applied to these sessions.

-Session Replay is compatible with page-based applications, single-page applications, and applications that use iFrames.
+For web applications, Session Replay is compatible with page-based applications, single-page applications, and applications that use iFrames.
 However, certain restrictions apply.